 Ivy Ngeow is a professional musician who had a funk band Satsuma playing all her own songs, and previously had a jazz band St Ives with a residency at Pizza Express in central London.
 She now writes fiction and teaches piano.
-For links see bottom of page.
+For other links see bottom of page.

 Heart of Glass is her second novel, a crime story in the 80s set in Chicago and Macau, near Hong Kong, China (although is was still British when the novel is set).
 It has a strong musical theme as the protagonist is a piano player and her boyfriend is a DJ in the new disco culture.
 Her first novel ‘Cry of the Flying Rhino’ won an international prize and is out on Proverse in Hong Kong in 2017.

 Heart of Glass is to be published by Penguin/Random House, on their new Unbound crowdfunding pre-selling platform.
 If you want to read an extract, and see her videos, visit: